Richard Gwyn: Testimony

-Deliberation & verdict
+Deliberation and verdict

 The jury was reportedly so visibly unhappy with the contradictory evidence they had heard that, before they retired for deliberation, Sir George Bromley threatened them "with dire consequences if they did not bring in a guilty verdict after they retired for the night".
 Sir George also, "appointed the pronotary to read the commission from the Privy Council"; which was signed by Sir Thomas Bromley, the Lord Chancellor, Sir Henry Sidney, Lord President of the Marches, Sir Francis Walsingham, the Queen's Principal Secretary, Sir James Croft, and many other senior officials.
 This further had the effect of, "terrifying the simple men with the sight of the commission from higher powers".
 The jury then retired for their deliberations to St Giles' Church, where they remained with their keeper the whole night following.

 After an hour of deliberation, however, two members of the jury "were sent for to confer with the judges, to know of them, whom they should acquit, and whom they should find guilty."

-At 8:00 AM on Saturday October 10, 1584, the jury returned with a verdict.
+At 8:00 AM on Saturday 10 October 1584, the jury returned with a verdict.

 Richard Gwyn and John Hughes were found guilty of high treason.
 Robert Morris "was acquitted to his great sorrow" and publicly wept.

 Gwyn replied to the verdict by saying in Ecclesiastical Latin, Non audent aliter dicere propter metum Judeorum ("They dare not say otherwise for fear of the Jews"), a reference to John 7:13.

 Sentencing

 As Sir George Bromley was absent, Simon Thelwall then proceeded to pass sentence.
-John Hughes was reprieved and Richard Gwyn was condemned to death by hanging, drawing and quartering upon the following Thursday October 15, 1584.
+John Hughes was reprieved and Richard Gwyn was condemned to death by hanging, drawing and quartering upon the following Thursday, 15 October 1584.
 As the capital sentence was being pronounced upon him, Richard Gwyn, "did not change countenance".
 When the judge was finished, Gwyn calmly asked, "What is all this?
 Is it any more than one death?"

-Catherine Gwyn and Mrs. John Hughes then arrived, each carrying a newborn baby, both of whom had recently been conceived by the defendants due to the Jailer, Mr. Coytmore, who had granted both Recusants an unauthorized parole in order to visit their wives.
+Catherine Gwyn and Mrs. John Hughes then arrived, each carrying a newborn baby, both of whom had recently been conceived by the defendants due to the Jailer, Mr. Coytmore, who had granted both recusants an unauthorized parole in order to visit their wives.

 As Judge Thelwall proceeded to admonish both women not to follow their husbands' example, Catherine Gwyn angrily replied, "If you lack blood, you may take my life as well as my husband's; and if you will give the witnesses a little bribe, you may call them; they will bear evidence against me as well as they did against him."
 Mrs. Hughes spoke similarly, and both women were accordingly imprisoned for contempt of court, but soon afterwards were released on bail.